divya-mohan0209/jco/docs/src/introduction.md

 ## Contributing

-To contribute to the codebase of the project, refer to the [Contributor guide](./contributing.md).
+To contribute to the codebase of the project, refer to the [Contributor guide for the Codebase](./contributing.md).

-To contribute to the documentation, refer to the [Contributor guide](./contributing-docs.md).
+To contribute to the documentation, refer to the [Contributor guide for Docs](./contributing-docs.md).

 If you find a mistake, omission, ambiguity, or other problem, please let us know via [GitHub issues](https://github.com/bytecodealliance/jco/issues).